mstange/samply/Readme.md

 wasm-bindgen target/wasm32-unknown-unknown/release/profiler_get_symbols_wasm.wasm --out-dir . --no-modules --no-typescript
 ```

+If this complains about wasm-bindgen version mismatches, update both your local wasm-bindgen-cli and the wasm-bindgen dependency at wasm/Cargo.toml to the latest version.

 ## Publishing

 At the moment, the resulting wasm files are hosted in a separate repo called